-In normal circumstances, the blog owner has to only look behind the "Show all" or "View all blogs" link, at the bottom of the blogs list, on the dashboard.
+In normal circumstances, the blog owner has to only look behind the "Deleted blogs" button, on the dashboard.

 - Within the last 90 days.

 - Made by an account to which the owner has access, or can recover.

 - Made by an account that the owner knows the name, or the email address.